 JD-MPH Dual Degree Program Curriculum

-The JD-MPH Dual Degree program offers a rigorous course curriculum that is focused on the interplay between law, policy, health management, and public health.
+The JD-MPH Dual Degree program offers a rigorous curriculum focused on the interplay between law, public policy, and public health.

 - LAW 780S Health Care Quality Regulation – 3 credits

-- LAW 781S Health Care Cost and Access Regulation – 3 credits
+- LAW 781S Health Care Business Regulation – 3 credits

 - LAW 784S Health Care Finance – 2 credits